droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 Freek has been renamed to Fyodor remove the negative connotations associated with the name "Freek."

 Morgantha's use of the *Laughter* and *Mother's Milk* potions (which also exist in the original module) has been added to prevent the players from easily escaping their bonds or fighting their way free should they TPK to the coven.
-The *cackle fever* disease also intensifies the weight of the party's TPK, ensuring that the players do not soon forget the consequences of failure should they escape.
+The *Abyssal Plague* disease also intensifies the weight of the party's TPK, ensuring that the players do not soon forget the consequences of failure should they escape.

 The coven's separate **night hag** statblocks have been replaced with a single, unified two-phase coven statblock to remove the risk of a "death spiral"—either for the players (due to the hags' *lightning bolt* spam) or for the hags (because a single **night hag** is trivially easy to kill with focus-fire, thereby destroying the coven).